tomncooper/CSC8101-Documentation/spark/spark-faq.md

 if you like... :)

 **Disclaimer**: relax, the creators of pyspark are pretty smart.
 Its actually C or Java a lot of the time under the hood and the overhead is [likely very small](http://stackoverflow.com/questions/30477982/python-vs-scala-for-spark-jobs).
 [Here](https://cwiki.apache.org/confluence/display/SPARK/PySpark+Internals) is a link for the curious on how Pyspark works.

-## Others

-### How do I reduce spark console output?

-By default Spark will output a lot of information about its internal working when you run a local job.

-If you don't want to see this during development on your local machine you can change the logging level by using the process below:

-From your home directory run the following command:

-`$ cp spark/conf/log4j.properties.template spark/conf/log4j.properties`

-This will create a new logging config file.
-You then need to edit this file using whatever console based text editor you are happy with, `nano` or `vim` are pre-installed on your VMs.

-`$ nano spark/conf/log4j.properties`

-You the need to change the following line from this:

-`log4j.rootCategory=INFO, console`

-To this:

-`log4j.rootCategory=ERROR, console`

-Once you save this file, the next time you run spark you will only see errors and any print or rdd.pprint command outputs.